ebi-pf-team/interproscan-docs/docs/CompilingBinaries.rst

     binary.hmmer2.hmmsearch.path=bin/hmmer/hmmer2/2.3.2/hmmsearch
     binary.hmmer2.hmmpfam.path=bin/hmmer/hmmer2/2.3.2/hmmpfam

-Hmmer 3 (used by CATH-Gene3D, HAMAP, PANTHER, Pfam, PIRSF, SFLD, SUPERFAMILY and TIGRFAMs)
+Hmmer 3 (used by CATH-Gene3D, HAMAP, PANTHER, Pfam, PIRSF, SFLD, SUPERFAMILY and NCBIFAM)
 ------------------------------------------------------------------------------------------

 Instructions for downloading and compiling Hmmer 3.1b1 can be found at: